zenkimoto/bluecloud.extensions/Usage/USAGE.md

 The extension methods have consistent naming.
 Methods where you pass in a SQL String will end with _...QueryString()_.
 Methods where you pass in an Embedded Resource name will end with _...EmbeddedResource()_.

+### DbFieldAttribute

+The `DbField` attribute is used to annotate your model classes with the SQL result column names from `IDataReader`.  **Not all** properties in an object need to be annotated with `DbField` attribute, just the ones you want mapped.
+In addition, you could create read only calculated properties based on `DbField` mapped properties.

+> 💡 **Tip:** You can alias your columns in your SELECT queries to change the `IDataReader` column name result.

+> 💡 **Tip:** Model objects do not have to have to be a 1-1 match with database tables.

-### Data Extensions
+### IDataReader Method Extensions

 _To be completed..._

+### IDbCommand Method Extensions

+_To be completed..._

 ### Embedded Resources

 Embedded resources are files that get encapsulated as part of your assembly.
-For more information, click [here](https://support.microsoft.com/en-us/help/816181/how-to-embed-and-to-access-resources-by-using-visual-c-net-or-visual-c).
+For more information about Embedded Resources, click [here](https://support.microsoft.com/en-us/help/816181/how-to-embed-and-to-access-resources-by-using-visual-c-net-or-visual-c).
 Bluecloud Extensions makes extensive use of embedded resources to read your SQL files to keep SQL out of your C# code base.

+To create an embedded resource, just simply add a SQL file in your project.
+Select the SQL file, go to the properties pane and select _"Embedded Resource"_.
+The SQL file will be embedded in the output assembly.
+This allows you to write our SQL without worry about string concatenation or special string structures that muddy up the C# code base.

 _To be completed..._